wiscsg/wis-csg-2018/README.md

 # [The GitHub repo](https://github.com/csgsciencesurvey/WISCSG2018/)

 This GitHub repo is maintained by [Malvika Sharan](http://about.me/malvikasharan), on behalf of the members from the WIS-CSG group.
-This repository will be used to publish our dataset, codes, and articles under the Open Access and Open Source License.
+This repository will be used to publish our [dataset](https://github.com/csgsciencesurvey/WiS-CSG/tree/master/data), [source code](https://github.com/csgsciencesurvey/WiS-CSG/tree/master/code), and [articles](https://github.com/csgsciencesurvey/WiS-CSG/tree/master/posts) under the Open Access and Open Source Licenses.